digital-fabric/uringmachine/grant-2025/tasks.md

   - [v] Implement multi-thread worker pool for `blocking_operation_wait` Single thread pool at class level, shared by all schedulers With worker count according to CPU count
+  - [v] Test working with non-blocking files, it should be fine, and we shouldn't need to reset `O_NONBLOCK`.
+  - [v] Implement timeouts (how do timeouts interact with blocking ops?)

+  - [ ] Finish documentation for the `FiberScheduler` class.

   - [v] tests:
     - [v] Wrap the scheduler interface such that we can verify that specific